amandashu/Workout_Recommender/README.md

 **Templates**: Holds html files for the various endpoints.

+**Testdata/raw**: These are fake datasets meant to be used with the test target.

 ### Run the Project Stages
 - To get the data, run `python run.py data`.
 This scrapes the data and cleans the data and saves these files into `/data/raw` and `data/preprocessed` respectively.